ShadowXPA/weather/README.md

 After you have inserted the keys, you can type in a location, or use the `Use my location` button to get your address automatically.
 Then simply get the weather.
 You will see the location, the current weather, and the forecast for the next 5 days with 3-hour steps.
+This application supports both English and Portuguese languages.

 ## The API